pokoinsight-hue/Gowtham/README.md

 - Basic knowlege on AWS and Azure cloud services.

 **Background**
-4 years as CQE + 2 years as Project Engineer → leveraging domain knowledge in quality metrics, process improvement, and data-driven decisions.
+4 years as CQE + 2 years as Project Engineer → leveraging domain knowledge in AWS and Azure Cloud.

-**Finished Projects:**
+**Some of my  Projects Demo:**
 1. Optimizing Quality Inspection Through Sampling Analysis [README.md](https://github.com/pokoinsight-hue/Product-Quality-Inspection/blob/a40955f31e72a0f94df66e4a9c4e9401d23a5efe/README.md)